Tips for travellers

 Q: Is Turkey part of the EU?

-No, Turkey is not a member state of the European Union, though it is a member of NATO and holds strong economic ties with Europe.
+No, Turkey is not a member state of the European Union, though it is a member of NATO and holds robust economic and political ties with Europe.

 Q: Is Istanbul in Europe or Asia?

 Istanbul physically sits on two continents, divided by the Bosphorus Strait.
-You can easily visit both sides in a single day.
-Tours like the Istanbul Combo: Classic City Tour and Bosphorus Cruise make crossing between Europe and Asia effortless.
+You can easily visit both the European and Asian sides in a single day.

 Q: Is Turkey safe to visit?

 Yes.
-The main tourist areas, cities, and historical sites in Turkey are highly safe, well-policed, and organized for international visitors.
+The main tourist areas, modern cities, and historical sites in Turkey are highly safe, well-policed, and meticulously organized for international visitors.